Scientific Leadership: Background

 program.
 Thus, we see the closure of the circle and creating scientific leadership inside the community.

 The Science Festival

-As part of their training, all of the program's Youth participate and guide in a science festival which takes place in Beit Yaziv and Karaso Park of Science.
-In Various stations, young leaders give explanations about interesting scientific phenomena in physics, chemistry, biology, astronomy and more.
-Families come to the festival from all over the country and it lasts two days during the "Sukkot" holiday.
+As part of their training, the program's youth participate in a science festival that takes place in Beit Yaziv and Karaso Park of Science.
+At various stations, young people give explanations about scientific phenomena in physics, chemistry, biology, and astronomy.
+The annual festival lasts two days during the Sukkoth holiday.

-Octopus Monthly Magazine

-Octopus the Scientific Leadership magazine is a monthly blog that deals with science and leadership.
-The blog is written by high school students participating in the program.
-The training goes through writing workshops and meetings with journalists from the line.
-To join the team, one should go interviews with senior magazine writers and write a series of articles.

-"Shamaim"(Sky) team

-This team provides guidance on astronomy to general public.
-Guiding includes operating various telescopes and planetarium, and vary according to the stars which appear in the sky that season.